Application Flow Control and Control Structures in C#

 Recursion is the process whereby a method calls itself until an exit condition is met.
 Very useful, but also very easy to shoot yourself in the foot over and over and over again.

 Recursion is used where a method processes items and calls itself repeatedly to process further items it finds.
 An example would be a directory tree listing.
 It first scans the root of the C: drive and then calls itself for each directory found.
-If a subdirectory also contains directories another call to itself is made.
+If a subdirectory also contains directories, another call to itself is made.

 The following code sample illustrates a recursive method for listing a directory structure.